Semantic Guided Single Image Reflection Removal: Introduction

-\textbf{Contributions.} We summary the contributions as follows: \begin{itemize} \item To the best of our knowledge, we are the first method to use object semantic prior to reflection removal, and jointly solve the semantic separation and reflection removal from single image. \item We propose a novel multi-task and end-to-end network structure single image reflection removal (main-task) with semantic guidance (sub-task). \item We demonstrated the consistent effectiveness of the method by systematical experiments on two existing dataset sets and our new dataset. \end{itemize}
+\begin{itemize} \item To the best of our knowledge, it is the first method to use pixel-level semantic information as guidance for reflection removal, which is an explicit way to represent and use semantic information.
+And our method jointly solves the semantic segmentation and reflection removal from a single image.

+\item We propose a novel multi-task and end-to-end network with a novel semantic guidance block to achieve single simultaneous image reflection removal (main-task) and semantic analysis (sub-task).

+\item We demonstrate the effectiveness of the method through comprehensive experiments on both three datasets. \end{itemize}